Quick Answer, Quick Answer, Revenge Trading

 Most traders resent daily loss limits.
 They feel like a leash.
 A limitation on your potential.
 An obstacle between you and profitability.

 They're not.
-They're the only thing standing between you and a complete account blowup on a revenge trading spiral.
+They're the only thing standing between you and a complete account blowup on a revenge spiral.

 Without a daily loss limit, there's no floor on how much you can lose in a single session.
-I've heard stories from forex traders on personal accounts who lost 6 months of profits in a single afternoon because there was nothing to stop them.
+I've heard stories from forex traders on personal accounts who lost months of profits in a single afternoon because there was nothing to stop them.
 No circuit breaker.
 No hard limit.
 Just an empty account balance at the end.

 Prop firm daily loss limits force you to stop.
 You don't get a choice.
 The platform locks you out.
 And while that feels terrible in the moment, it's protecting you from yourself.

-Revenge Trading Trigger What Happens in Your Brain How the Spiral Plays Out Concrete Solution
+| Revenge Trading Trigger | What Happens in Your Brain | How the Spiral Plays Out | Concrete Solution |

-Stopped out at the exact low/high Feels personal.
+| Stopped out at the exact low/high | Feels personal.
 Amygdala processes it as an attack.
-Cortisol spikes hard because the loss feels "unfair."
-Immediate re-entry in the same direction with wider stop or no stop.
+Cortisol spikes hard because the loss feels unfair. | Immediate re-entry in the same direction with wider stop or no stop.
 Trade often works, reinforcing the behavior.
-Next time it doesn't and the loss is 3x.
-5-minute mandatory timer.
+Next time it doesn't and the loss is several times larger. | 5-minute mandatory timer.
 Review whether the stop placement was correct.
 If it was, accept it.
-If it wasn't, adjust for next time, don't re-enter now.
+If it wasn't, adjust for next time, don't re-enter now. |

-Two consecutive losses to open the session Morning cortisol is already elevated.
+| Two consecutive losses to open the session | Morning cortisol is already elevated.
 Two losses compound the stress response.
-Dopamine-seeking activates: "The day can't start this way."
-Trader increases size on trade 3 to "recover the morning."
-Trades 4-8 happen in rapid succession.
-Daily loss limit hit by 10:30am.
-Two-loss shutdown rule.
+Dopamine-seeking activates: "The day can't start this way." | Trader increases size on trade 3 to recover the morning.
+Trades 4 through 8 happen in rapid succession.
+Daily loss limit hit before mid-morning. | Two-loss shutdown rule.
 Session is over.
 No exceptions.
-Tomorrow is a new day with a full daily loss limit.
+Tomorrow is a new day with a full daily loss limit. |

-Giving back open profits on a winning trade Loss aversion is strongest with "money that was mine."
-The pain of losing $500 in unrealized profit feels worse than a $500 loss from entry.
-Trader re-enters to "get back" the profit they "had."
+| Giving back open profits on a winning trade | Loss aversion is strongest with money that was "mine."
+The pain of giving back unrealized profit feels worse than a loss from entry. | Trader re-enters to get back the profit they "had."
 Often chases the move in the direction it reversed from.
-Gets caught on the wrong side.
-Trailing stop or partial profit exit.
+Gets caught on the wrong side. | Trailing stop or partial profit exit.
 Once profits are booked, treat the trade as complete.
-Open profits were never yours until you closed the trade.
+Open profits were never yours until you closed the trade. |

-Missing a big move after being stopped out FOMO + frustration.
+| Missing a big move after being stopped out | FOMO plus frustration.
 Dopamine anticipation from the missed move creates urgency.
-Brain says "you were right, just act faster."
-Chasing the move after it's already extended.
+Brain says "you were right, just act faster." | Chasing the move after it's already extended.
 Entering at the worst possible price.
-Getting caught in the reversal and taking a loss on top of the original loss.
-Accept the miss.
+Getting caught in the reversal and taking a loss on top of the original loss. | Accept the miss.
 Write it down: "Stopped out, move happened without me.
 That's okay."
 Wait for the next A+ setup.
-It will come.
+It will come. |

-Approaching the daily loss limit Desperation.
+| Approaching the daily loss limit | Desperation.
 The brain calculates: "If I lose one more, I'm done for the day with nothing to show."
-Risk tolerance paradoxically increases as losses mount.
-One final "all-in" trade with maximum size.
+Risk tolerance paradoxically increases as losses mount. | One final all-in trade with maximum size.
 If it works, the trader feels vindicated and the behavior is reinforced.
-If it doesn't, the daily limit is hit.
-Personal daily loss limit at 50% of the firm's limit.
+If it doesn't, the daily limit is hit. | Personal daily loss limit at 50% of the firm's limit.
 When you hit your number, stop.
-You still have tomorrow's buffer intact.
+You still have tomorrow's buffer intact. |

-Seeing other traders post wins while you're losing Social comparison triggers inadequacy.
-Cortisol from your loss + dopamine envy from their win = highly impulsive state.
-Copying someone else's trade.
+| Seeing other traders post wins while you're losing | Social comparison triggers inadequacy.
+Cortisol from your loss plus dopamine envy from their win equals a highly impulsive state. | Copying someone else's trade.
 Entering a market or setup you haven't researched.
-Taking a trade just to "be in the game."
-Close Discord, Twitter, and all trading communities during your session.
-Compare yourself to your plan, not to other traders.
+Taking a trade just to be in the game. | Close Discord, Twitter, and all trading communities during your session.
+Compare yourself to your plan, not to other traders. |

 I've hit the daily loss limit on my funded accounts more than 20 times.
 Every single time, I was angry in the moment.
 And every single time, looking back the next morning, I was grateful the limit existed.
 Without it, I would have kept going.
 The damage would have been worse.